 - The unique design mimics the function and appearance of natural teeth, letting you live your life as if you never had missing teeth.

 - The placement in the jaw maintains proper oral function and prevents the bone from deteriorating.

 - They won’t slip around or fall out of the mouth, and they have been proven to have long-term success if you follow the proper care routine.

 Overall, dental implants are the best solution for replacing missing teeth, and their long-term value far outweighs their cost.
 If you’re interested in learning more about this option for tooth restoration, we encourage you to schedule a consultation at our office.
 After a thorough oral examination, our team can give you an accurate estimate of the price of your treatment.

 Placing the screw into your jaw bone requires surgery, so our patients receive a local or IV anesthetic and, if necessary, antibiotics to prevent infection following the procedure.
 Your unique treatment plan will depend on the number of implants being placed, whether you have bone loss and require a bone graft, and if you will require any additional procedures, such as tooth extractions.
 The process at our practice will usually involve two or three visits to the office over a few weeks or months.
 Your oral surgeon and your dentist will work as a team to complete the dental implant process.

 Usually, the process goes as follows:

 - Consultation.
-During your consultation appointment with your oral surgeon, your condition will be reviewed, a personalized treatment plan will be formed including your choice of anesthesia.
+During your consultation appointment with your oral surgeon, your condition will be reviewed, and a personalized treatment plan will be formed, including your choice of anesthesia.
 Imaging such as 3D scans will be taken to create custom surgical guides for your procedure.